Learning mindfulness meditation for beginners doesn’t have to be difficult.

 Staying on top of your healthy eating goals can be tough.
 Especially, when we’re driven mad by our cravings for the foods we know aren’t the best for our bodies.
 Having a regular mindfulness meditation practice can actually help you make better decisions when it comes to food choices.

 When you practice meditation you begin to create a little distance between you and your thoughts and emotion cravings.
 Instead of acting out of mere impulse you’ll be able to make healthier, more conscious decisions.
-In fact 7 out of 10 psychologists believe mindfulness is an effective weight loss tool.
+In fact, mindfulness is an effective weight loss tool.

 10. Improves Your Overall Health

 Mindfulness meditation isn’t just good for your brain.
 It’s good for every part of you.
 Recent research has found that mindfulness meditation can decrease your blood pressure, which also helps with stress reduction.
 It can improve the functioning of your immune system; say goodbye to winter colds!
 And it can even help you to cope with pain and any other ailments you might be facing.

 Put simply, it makes you invincible.
 Just kidding.
 But, it sure does seem to be the antidote for our hectic, stressful, crazy, and overstimulated modern lives.